dcmartin/motion-ai/README.md

 #  Motion &Atilde;&#128065;
 An open-source software solution for situational awareness from a network of video and audio sources.
-Utilizing [Home Assistant](http://home-assistant.io), [addons](http://github.com/motion-ai/addons), the LINUX Foundation [Open Horizon](http://github.com/open-horizon) edge fabric, and [edge AI services](https://github.com/motion-ai/open-horizon), the system enables _personal_ AI on low-cost devices (e.g. RaspberryPi); integrating object detection and classification into a dashboard of daily activity.
+Utilizing [Home Assistant](http://home-assistant.io), [addons](http://github.com/motion-ai/addons), the LINUX Foundation [Open Horizon](http://github.com/open-horizon) edge fabric, and [edge AI services](https://github.com/motion-ai/open-horizon), the system enables _personal_ AI on low-cost devices; integrating object detection and classification into a dashboard of daily activity.

 + Watch the videos for [introduction](https://youtu.be/9dW5mtVOzYo) and [installation](https://youtu.be/BWJdDWKUXyE)
-+ Use the QuickStart (see below) or review this [guide](docs/QUICKSTART.md).
++ Use the QuickStart (see below) on RaspberryPi4, Jetson Nano, or Intel/AMD host; see [guide](docs/QUICKSTART.md).
 + Visit us on the [Web](http://www.motion-ai.com)
 + Find us on [Facebook](https://www.facebook.com/groups/motionai/)
 + Connect with us on [LinkedIn](https://www.linkedin.com/company/motion-%C3%A3i)